Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 Northern Lights over the Reykjavik city at night, Iceland

 The other big advantage of the Icelandic capital is that it's extremely close to nature.
 You can easily visit the famous Blue Lagoon and Golden Circle or catch the Northern Lights.
 Northern Lights tours are one of the most popular activities to participate in from Reykjavik.
 You can see the magical auroras dancing in the night sky only a short distance from Reykjavik if you know where to look.
-During the Northern Lights tour, your knowledgeable guide will take you to places with the highest chances of seeing the aurora borealis.
-So, hop on a Super Jeep and go exploring the Northern lights!

 SEE YOU SOON!

-There is nowhere on Earth quite like Iceland, especially in winter when the ice and snow come out to glisten and the Northern Lights are dancing across our skies.
+There is nowhere on Earth quite like Iceland, especially in winter when the ice and snow come out to glisten, and the Northern Lights are dancing across our skies.
 We hope you’ll get the chance to pop by soon and join us on one of our winter tours!